 The bid price falls within the financial affordability envelope set for this procurement as agreed with the Strategic Director of Corporate Services, and is considered to be a competitive price, which offers a fixed price subject to annual indexation.
-However the Council will take the risk on Exchange Rate fluctuations in the first two years of the contract prior to the Ferrybridge FM2 facility coming on line in September 2019, owing to the need to export RDF into Europe prior to that date.
-Steps will be taken to manage this risk.
+However the Council will take the risk on Exchange Rate fluctuations in the first 18 months of the contract prior to the Ferrybridge FM2 facility coming on line in September 2019, owing to the need to export RDF into Europe (Euro Zone) prior to that date.
+Steps will be taken to manage this risk via a hedging mechanism should the Pound weaken against the Euro.

-The new contract will cost more than is currently budgeted, and the impact has been built into the Council's medium term financial plan.
+The cost of the new Contract have been built into the Council's medium term financial plan.